VISTA and San Diego Drug LAWYER

 Drug Paraphernalia Laws in Depend on Circumstances

-Anyone who has ever entered a smoke shop in California knows that these stores often have signs warning that you cannot use language related to the use of marijuana or you may be asked to leave the store.
-For example, if you call a tobacco water pipe a “bong,” you may get in trouble.
-That is because while most people buying items from these stores are buying them for use with marijuana, the stores cannot legally sell drug paraphernalia.
-Rules relating to marijuana products have become less strict over the last decade now that California has legalized marijuana use.
-However, because paraphernalia related to marijuana use is still illegal nationally, many stores still try to protect themselves.
+Anyone who entered a smoke shop in California before marijuana was legalized in 2016 probably remembers the stores having signs warning visitors not to use language related to the use of marijuana, or they would be asked to leave the store.
+For example, if you called a tobacco water pipe a “bong,” you could get in trouble.
+While most people buying items from these stores were buying them for use with marijuana, the stores could not legally sell drug paraphernalia.

 Similarly, you can be arrested and charged for possessing something as innocent as a spoon or a belt if police believe you used it to shoot heroin.
 Obviously, you can’t just be charged for owning a spoon or belt, so these cases can get rather complex, which is why you should always fight such accusations with the help of a San Diego paraphernalia lawyer.